aviquid/Railgyaan/README.md

 # Railgyaan
-A Railway application that provides live Train status and daily schedules of all trains, not limited to reserved trains only.
+A Railway application that provides live Train status and daily schedules of all Indian trains, not limited to reserved trains only.

 Tech Stack - GraphQL, React